 Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation operated a Planning, Remuneration and Governance Committee during the year, that was responsible for the selection and nomination of any new member for the Corporation's consideration.
+The Corporation has a Search and Governance Committee, consisting of five members of the Corporation, that is responsible for the selection and nomination of any new member for the Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate induction and ongoing training is provided to governors as required.